How to Become a Police Officer in Portland

 The Portland Police Bureau (PPB) is always looking for the right men and women to join the force.
 At a minimum, candidates must be 21 years old and have a high school diploma or GED.
 New recruits must also have either been certified as an officer in another state, accrued 60 credit hours of college coursework, have served two years of active military duty, or have worked for two years in law enforcement for another agency.
 Although not strict requirements, the PPB looks for candidates with good communication skills, experience working in a multicultural setting, demonstration of good moral character, and a proven ability to help people in different mental and emotional states.

 To begin the process of being considered for the PPB, new recruits take a written test and are interviewed and share a personal history document.
 Those who pass the first two hurdles will then take a physical abilities test, undergo a background investigation and be medically and psychologically evaluated.
 Each step must be passed before the candidate can move on to the next step.
 Those making it through the application process will most likely be offered a position within the Bureau and will move on to basic training.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
-If you are ready to apply now, find specific application information at Portland Police Bureau – Jobs.
+If you are ready to apply now, find specific application information on the Portland Police Bureau recruiting site.

 Portland Police Bureau Information

 The Portland Police Bureau is a diverse force dedicated to the protection of residents, the reduction of crime, and commitment to the community.
 In addition to the patrol officers, the department consists of several specialty units to better serve the population of the city.
 These include a behavioral health unit, bike theft task force, a canine unit, a family services division, a human trafficking task force, and more.

 Portland Police Training Academy